The Father's Temple Worship System Today

 Hebrew and Greek Words

-Although the Hebrew word 'bethel', which literally means 'house of El' (i.e., God's house or a place where God's presence dwells), appears almost the same number of times as the Hebrew word 'hekal' in the Old Testament, the word 'bethel' is left untranslated in most English translations of the Bible, which obscurs many important prophetic and spiritual lessons.
+Although the Hebrew word bethel, which means house of El (i.e., God's house or a place where God's presence dwells), appears almost the same number of times as the Hebrew word hekal in the biblical record, the word bethel is left untranslated in most English translations of the Bible, which obscures many important prophetic and spiritual lessons.

 The Temple is Where God dwells